noamashevich/password-cracker/README.md

 │   └── output.txt          # Output file for cracked passwords
 ├── src/
 │   ├── config_loader.py    # Loads config.json
-│   ├── master.py           # Main controller: distributes work to minions
+│   ├── master.py           # Main controller: launches and manages minions
 │   ├── minion.py           # Worker server: cracks password in a range
-│   └── run_minions.py      # Launches and monitors all minion servers
+│   └── run_minions.py      # Utility script to launch all minion servers in parallel
 ├── requirements.txt        # Python dependencies
 ├── README.md               # Project documentation
 └── .gitignore              # Files/folders to ignore by Git
 ```

 ---

+---
 ## 🧩 How It Works

 - You provide a list of MD5 hashes in `data/hashes.txt`
-- The **master** splits the range of possible phone numbers across **multiple minions**
+- The **master** launches all minions and splits the range of possible phone numbers across them
-- Each **minion** searches its assigned range and sends back the match (if found)
+- Each **minion** searches its assigned range and stops if a stop signal is received
+- The **first minion to find a match** returns it, and the others are notified to stop
 - Cracked passwords are saved to `data/output.txt`
-- Crashes?
-Don’t worry – minions are restarted automatically!

 ---
 ## ⚙️ Installation